Valeo SE (OTCMKTS:VLEEY) Short Interest Update

-VLEEY has been the subject of a number of research analyst reports.
-Societe Generale reissued a “hold” rating on shares of Valeo in a research note on Friday, February 19th.
-UBS Group reaffirmed a “buy” rating on shares of Valeo in a research note on Wednesday, March 3rd.
-Barclays cut shares of Valeo from an “overweight” rating to an “equal weight” rating in a research report on Friday, March 19th.
-Citigroup cut Valeo from a “neutral” rating to a “sell” rating in a report on Thursday, February 25th.
-Finally, Zacks Investment Research downgraded Valeo from a “hold” rating to a “strong sell” rating in a report on Thursday, March 25th.
-Three equities research analysts have rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the company’s stock.
-Valeo has a consensus rating of “Hold” and an average target price of $20.00.
+A number of analysts recently issued reports on VLEEY shares.
+Societe Generale restated a “hold” rating on shares of Valeo in a report on Friday, February 19th.
+Royal Bank of Canada reiterated an “underperform” rating on shares of Valeo in a research report on Friday, February 26th.
+Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating on shares of Valeo in a research note on Friday, February 19th.
+Barclays cut Valeo from an “overweight” rating to an “equal weight” rating in a research note on Friday, March 19th.
+Finally, Citigroup cut Valeo from a “neutral” rating to a “sell” rating in a research note on Thursday, February 25th.
+Three investment analysts have rated the stock with a sell rating, four have issued a hold rating and six have given a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $20.00.

 Valeo SE designs, produces, and sells components, integrated systems, modules, and services for the automotive sector in France, North America, South America, Asia, Africa, and other European countries.
 The company operates through four segments: Comfort & Driving Assistance Systems, Powertrain Systems, Thermal Systems, and Visibility Systems.